openstack/rally/doc/source/quick_start/tutorial/step_3_benchmarking_with_existing_users.rst

 ----------

-There are two very important reasons from the production world of why it is preferable to use some already existing users to benchmark your OpenStack
+There are two very important reasons from the production world of why it is preferable to use some already existing users to test your OpenStack cloud:
-cloud:

-1. *Read-only Keystone Backends:* creating temporary users for benchmark scenarios in Rally is just impossible in case of r/o Keystone backends like *LDAP* and *AD*.
+1. *Read-only Keystone Backends:* creating temporary users for running scenarios in Rally is just impossible in case of r/o Keystone backends like *LDAP* and *AD*.